html-project/Html-Project/README.md

 >
 > sudo dpkg -i google-chrome*.deb

-If you have error messages while you installing with this command, please run:
+If you have error messages while you installing with this command, please run this command:

 > sudo apt-get install -f

-Then you can re-run this:
+Then you can re-run this command:

 > sudo dpkg -i google-chrome*.deb